EdgeApp/edge-docs/source/index.html.md

 Any persistent global information that the TxLib needs to keep should be kept in the `accountDataStore` for encrypted, backed-up data, and in the `accountLocalDataStore` for unencrypted, device specific data.
 Both the dataStores are persisted to disk and survive app shutdown or reboots.

-Any persistent wallet-specific information that the TxLib needs to keep should be kept in the `walletDataStore` for encrypted, backed-up data, and in the `walletLocalDataStore` for unencrypted, device specific data.
+Any persistent wallet-specific information that the TxLib needs to keep should be kept in the `walletFolder` for encrypted, backed-up data, and in the `walletLocalFolder` for unencrypted, device specific data.
 Both the dataStores are persisted to disk and survive app shutdown or reboots.

 The TxLib implementation should use the [Disklet](https://www.npmjs.com/package/disklet) API for accessing the above data stores.

 Any in-memory values needed by the TxLib should simply be added to the ABCTxEngine object as dynamically added parameters to the object.

-It is recommended the master public keys be kept in the `walletLocalDataStore`  so they can be accessed for querying the blockchain while not logged in.
-Local blockchain cache information can be stored in either the `walletLocalDataStore` or the `accountLocalDataStore` depending on whether the implementation chooses to hold a global blockchain cache or per wallet information.
+It is recommended the master public keys be kept in the `walletLocalFolder`  so they can be accessed for querying the blockchain while not logged in.
+Local blockchain cache information can be stored in either the `walletLocalFolder` or the `accountLocalDataStore` depending on whether the implementation chooses to hold a global blockchain cache or per wallet information.

-It is NOT recommended to use the `walletDataStore` or `accountDataStore` for blockchain cache information as these data stores are encrypted, backed up, and revision controlled and are therefore more heavy weight.
+It is NOT recommended to use the `walletFolder` or `accountDataStore` for blockchain cache information as these data stores are encrypted, backed up, and revision controlled and are therefore more heavy weight.

 ## ABCTxEngine